Misza508/simple-music-app/README.md

 ## Styling

-This project uses CSS for styling.
+This project uses tailwind css and ShadcnUI for staling and as a base UI Library

 ## Routing

 This project uses [TanStack Router](https://tanstack.com/router).
 The initial setup is a file based router.
 Which means that the routes are managed as files in `src/routes`.

 ### Adding A Route